 I was lucky enough to be amongst the guests at a celebration of the work of Christopher Marlowe at St Nicholas’s Church, Deptford, on 30 May 1993, 400 years after the dramatist’s untimely death.
 Marlowe is known to have died close to the church and was certainly buried at the north east corner of the churchyard on 1 June 1593.

-The afternoon began with an introduction by the playwright, Peter Whelan, who’s historical work, The School of Night, about Christopher Marlowe and the world of Elizabethan espionage, had been performed by the Royal Shakespeare Company (RSC) a year earlier.
-Charles Nicholl, author of The Reckoning: The Murder of Christopher Marlowe, followed with a eulogy in praise of the dramatist and children from Alleyn’s School then performed The Seven Deadly Sins (Dr Faustus), directed by Eileen Chivers.
+The afternoon began with an introduction by the playwright Peter Whelan, whose historical work, The School of Night, about Christopher Marlowe and the world of Elizabethan espionage, had been performed by the Royal Shakespeare Company (RSC) a year earlier.
+Charles Nicholl, author of The Reckoning: The Murder of Christopher Marlowe, followed with a eulogy in praise of the dramatist and children from Alleyn’s School, then performed The Seven Deadly Sins (Dr Faustus), directed by Eileen Chivers.

-Simon Hughes MP thanked St Nicolas’s for welcoming the congregation and then spoke of Marlowe’s importance as a pioneering English dramatist and of the important role Southwark, Bankside and the Rose Theatre had played in his short life.
+Simon Hughes MP thanked St Nicolas’s for welcoming the congregation.
+He spoke of Marlowe’s importance as a pioneering English dramatist and of Southwark, Bankside, and the Rose Theatre’s vital role in his short life.

-Finally, the whole congregation moved outside to the churchyard where actress Grace Kent read the final lines from Tamburlaine and the Bishop of Woolwich blessed the new outdoor plaque in Marlowe’s honour.
+Finally, the congregation moved outside to the churchyard where actress Grace Kent read the final lines from Tamburlaine, and the Bishop of Woolwich blessed the new outdoor plaque in Marlowe’s honour.

 Writing this in 2015, 22 years after the celebration, is perhaps a little late.
 I certainly remember thinking that afternoon how remarkable it was for so many of Britain’s great actors to be present, commemorating someone they had never personally known.
 Yet 400 years after Marlowe had departed this earth, his dramas were still alive, and his words still being spoken, just as they had been by the great actors of his day.